bogdansuditu/webvault/README.md

 - `APP_USER`: A custom administration username.
 - `APP_PASSWORD_HASH`: Salted bcrypt hash of your preferred administrator password.

+- `SHARE_SECRET`: A long cryptographically strong random string (e.g. 64 chars).
+Used to encrypt the bundle files for sharing
+- `SHARE_MAX_USES`: How many times can a generated share link be reused

 ### Step 2: Launch Container Topology
 Start the multi-stage Docker build and run services in detached daemon mode:
 ```bash